Older Adult Psychology Groups

 • keeping a distance in relationships and avoiding closeness.

 The programme is run by a team of two psychologists and an assistant psychologist, with both in-person or remote access available.
-It is held across 18 group sessions, which take place for a half-day once a week, along with an individual therapy session which takes place midway through the programme.
+It is held across 18 group sessions, which take place for a half-day once a week, along with an individual session which takes place midway through the programme.

 SAGE is open to older adult service users under the care of an MDT here in SPMHS.
 If you are attending SPMHS and are interested in taking part in the programme, please speak to your MDT; the psychologist on your team can meet with you to assess if the programme would be a good fit for you.